RehanSaeed/rehansaeed.github.io/content/posts/2019/a-simple-and-fast-object-mapper/index.md

 2. If you have similar classes you are mapping between, there is no guarantee that they will not diverge, requiring you to write increasingly complex Automapper code or rewriting the mapping logic without Automapper.
 3. Finding all usages of a property no longer works when using Automapper unless you explicitly map every property, lowering discoverability.
 4. If you have a complex scenario, [Jimmy Bogard](https://jimmybogard.com/) (the author of the tool) [suggests not using Automapper](https://jimmybogard.com/automapper-usage-guidelines/):
-    - "DO NOT use AutoMapper except in cases where the destination type is a flattened subset of properties of the source type"
+    - DO NOT use AutoMapper except in cases where the destination type is a flattened subset of properties of the source type.
-    - "DO NOT use AutoMapper to support a complex layered architecture"
+    - DO NOT use AutoMapper to support a complex layered architecture.
-    - "AVOID using AutoMapper when you have a significant percentage of custom configuration in the form of Ignore or MapFrom"
+    - AVOID using AutoMapper when you have a significant percentage of custom configuration in the form of `Ignore` or `MapFrom`.
 5. If you're mapping from database models to view models in an API, then dumping your database schema out as JSON makes for a bad API.
 You usually want more complex nested objects.
 6. How much time does it really save?
 Object mapping code is the simplest code a developer can write, I can do it without thinking and knock a few mappings out in a couple of minutes.
 7. Automapper is complex, it has a massive [documentation](https://automapper.readthedocs.io) site just to show you how to use it and just checkout the 29 point list of [guidelines](https://jimmybogard.com/automapper-usage-guidelines/) on how to use it.
 Why should copying values from one object to another need to be so complex?